Mauricio Lara vs. Leigh Wood 2: How to watch, start time, date, live stream and full fight card

 The Matchup

-Mauricio Lara vs. Leigh Wood 2 is this Saturday night, May 27, 2023 live only on DAZN, promoted by Matchroom Boxing.
+Mauricio Lara vs. Leigh Wood 2 is today (or tonight depending on where you are) live only on DAZN, promoted by Matchroom Boxing.

 That’s right, the rematch is on!
 After delivering a mini-classic just 98 days ago, Mauricio ‘Bronco’ Lara, 25, (26-2-1), 19 KOs, fighting out of Mexico City, Distrito Federal, Mexico, will be making his first title defense of his undisputed WBA title in a 12-round featherweight bout against Leigh ‘Leigh-thal’ Wood, 34, (26-3-0), 16 KOs, fighting out of Gedling, Nottinghamshire, United Kingdom.